Diet Plan Of 15 Supplements To Boost Immune System Now

 4. Vitamin C: Supplements To Boost Immune System

 In 15 Supplements To Boost Immune System, 4th one is Vitamin C. Vitamin C facilitates the role of the complex immune cells by helping immune cells attack pathogenic agents, helping to remove old immune cells from their infection sites and retain our skin as our external barrier to infection.
-Vitamin C also strengthens their capacity to defend against infection.
-Vitamin C also serves as a strong antioxidant to shield the reactive molecules known as free radicals from the damage caused by oxidative stress.
+Vitamin C also strengthens their capacity to defend against disease.
+Vitamin C also serves as a potent antioxidant to shield the reactive molecules known as free radicals from the damage caused by oxidative stress.

 In oranges and orange juice, in green and red peppers, in onions, in blackcurrants, in broccoli, in Brussels, potatoes, and tomatoes vitamin C is found.
 Vitamin C can cause stomach pain, diarrhea, or flatulence if you take more than the recommended daily dose.